Surviving Cancer:

 Patients who are not open to modern medicine and want to just focus on alternative medicine.
 Modern medicine isn’t perfect but it has a lot to offer.
 For one thing, even when modern medicine doesn’t have a solution, practitioners are highly knowledgeable about the characteristics of a particular disease.
 I have found it absolutely crucial to listen them, or to anyone, who has a view based on data and knowledge.
 You never know when you will come across that crucial little insight that leads you in a worthwhile, potentially life-saving, direction.

 Patients without health insurance.
-If you have been diagnosed with a potentially fatal cancer, and don’t have health insurance, get it.
-Not having health insurance will lead to unwise decisions about crucial options.
+If you have been diagnosed with a potentially fatal disease, and don’t have health insurance, get it.
+Not having health insurance will lead to unwise decisions about options.
 Many, perhaps all, experimental cancer treatment trials require health insurance because providers can get reimbursement for that portion of the regimen that is considered standard care — blood tests, etc. If you can’t afford health insurance, investigate Medicaid.
 You may qualify.
 The quality of care you get under Medicaid is no different from that you’d receive with insurance.
+Insurance won’t pay for my services, but my services may not be useful without it.

 Longevity Versus Quality of Life

 Modern medicine will often suggest courses of treatment that have a major adverse impact on quality of life with no real prospect of success.
 These are treatment protocols that the oncologist himself or herself would refuse if they were diagnosed with the particular terminal disease.
-I assume they do this because they want to offer the patient and loved ones some hope even if not founded on realism.
+I assume they do this because they want to offer the patient and loved ones some hope even if not founded on data.
 Or they believe that life must be prolonged regardless of the pain and suffering caused.
+Or they are attracted to the money generated by a fee-for-service system.

 I’m here to try and find options that may result in improved quality of life and that may succeed.
-If none are available, I am unfortunately of very little use.
+If none are available, I am unfortunately of very little use, and will communicate that.

 Cost

 First, before we begin, an extensive interview so we can both try to determine if we are suitable for working together with a reasonable prospect of a favorable outcome.
-There’s no charge for that initial interview.
+The cost of that interview is $20, just to separate out those who are not serious.
+If you are a supporter of Heron Dance through a regular monthly or yearly contribution, the $20 will be refunded.

 If we both want to go ahead, the cost of this research service is $5000 a month.
-I commit to spending 10-15 hours a week per consulting client and will report at least weekly on what I’m finding — more often if I come across something significant and potentially time-sensitive.
-I’m also available to consulting clients 24/7.
+I commit to spending 40 hours a month per consulting client and will report at least weekly on what I’m finding — more often if I come across something significant and time-sensitive.
+Forty hours a month is plenty of time to uncover the kind of information I am seeking, especially using AI.
+I spent probably 10-20 hours a month researching alternatives when I had my two diagnosis.
+I’m available to consulting clients 24/7 in the event of serious distress.
 To start, while I continue to work on Heron Dance projects, I can take on no more than two research clients.
-If ultimately there is demand for this service, I’ll offer a sliding scale to those not able to afford $5000 a month.

 How To Reach Me